shaozilee/bmp-js/README.md

 #### Supported Compression Methods

-Currently only compression is supported in decoding.
+Currently only compression is supported during decoding.
 The following methods are supported:

 - NONE - Most common
 - BI_RLE8 - Can be used only with 8-bit/pixel bitmap